miamagana/pluginArch/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.6.

+The main target of the project is to provide an Angular architecture with the capability to load and use externally developed modules as its own modules.
+All that is possible using lazy loading and dynamic routing.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.